railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 Open ERP manages both stockable products and services.
 A service bought from a supplier in :guilabel:`Make to Order` mode, will generate a subcontract order from the supplier in question.

-Figure :ref:`fig-stflow` illustrates different cases for automatic restocking.
+Figure :ref:`fig-stflow` illustrates different cases for automatic procurement.

 .. _fig-stflow: